Joey Manley: Death

 On November 7, 2013, Manley died of complications from pneumonia in a hospital in Louisville.
 Aged 48, he was survived by his spouse Joe Botts.

 Legacy

 Manley received the title of Kentucky Colonel for his entrepreneurial efforts and his free speech advocacy.
 He was listed by Comixpedia as one of the most influential people in webcomics from 2004 to 2006.

+Manley was well-regarded within the webcomic community, and his death was commemorated by figures such as Scott McCloud, Lea Hernandez, and Joshua Hale Fialkov.
+He had cultivated hundreds of relationships within webcomic circles and successfully brought webcomic creators together following the dot-com bubble.
 Josh Roberts stated that Manley was particularly apt at communicating with people, cultivating hundreds of relationships within the field.
-Manley's death was commemorated by figures such as Scott McCloud, Lea Hernandez, and Joshua Hale Fialkov.
-Following his death, retailer and convention organizer Chris Butcher called Manley "a true pioneer of webcomics," and cartoonist T Campbell praised Manley for changing the business model and bringing webcomic creators together when advertisement rates were in freefall.
+Following his death, retailer and convention organizer Chris Butcher called Manley "a true pioneer of webcomics," and cartoonist T. Campbell praised Manley for changing the business model and bringing webcomic creators together when advertisement rates were in free fall.